orestespap/bitcoin-blockchain-converter/README.md

 To convert input/output addresses and txid values from HEX to uint32 we used the [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash) non-cryptographic hash function.
 It is a computationally efficient algorithm and features a relatively low collision rate.

 Approximately 3.5% of total txids resulted in a collision.
 As of November 2022, there are about 770M transactions on the Bitcoin blockchain, hence approximately 2.7M txids will be hashed into an uint32 that an older txid had already been hashed to during the conversion process.

+In order to be able to traverse the blockchain in this flat array format efficiently, we store each transaction's offset in a separate array.
+Therefore, given the transaction order in the blockchain, transaction _i_ can be trivially retrieved from the array as follows:

+    Transaction i's slice in the array:
+    transactionArray [ offsets[i] : offsets[i+1] ]

+    Transaction i length = offsets[i+1] - offsets[i]

+## Pipeline: Step-by-step ##